vibewaybusiness-oss/clipizy/api/tests/INTEGRATION_SUMMARY.md

 ## 🔗 Usage

-The music analyzer is now fully integrated into the Vibewave API and can be accessed at:
+The music analyzer is now fully integrated into the clipizi API and can be accessed at:
 - **Base URL**: `http://localhost:8000/api/music-analysis/`
 - **Documentation**: Available at `/docs` when the API is running
 - **Health Check**: `GET /api/music-analysis/health`